 How Was Judo Started?

-I am now 65 and have been involved in Judo and other forms of Combat since the age of about 7 so a total of 58 years But why am I still involved I have a knee and hip replacement all because of Judo, plus I have problems with my hands because of arthritic damage to the elbows due to Judo?
+I have been involved in Judo and other forms of Combat since the age of about 7 so a total of 58 years But why am I still involved I have a knee and hip replacement all because of Judo, plus I have problems with my hands because of arthritic damage to the elbows due to Judo?
 Many ask I bet you hate that Judo, Sombo etc?
 Well no I have gained a lot competed at a reasonable level, coached to a reasonable level, met many people from all over the World, Managed several organisations, made a few shillings but is that the reason why I am still involved Maybe? yet I believe the answer lies at the end of this article in a statement made by Jigaro Kano.

-About 25 years ago I wrote an article about how Judo was started I have been asked to reproduce the article sorry to say I have lost the original so I will start again.
+Several Decades ago I wrote an article about how Judo was started I have been asked to reproduce the article sorry to say I have lost the original so I will start again.

 My main concern was the age of Jigaro Kano started this new concept of Judo.
 According to this article on The Life of Jigaro Kano Kano never started any form of Martial Art till he was 18 years of age at the age of 22 years he started his new School and style called Judo.
 Now this where I have a problem I have taught young people for over 40 years some of them extremely intelligent but for them to come up with a completely unique idea take some believing.
 So am I calling the follows of Kano Judo liars NO I just question was it a completely new concept.